On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Approach

-A na\"{i}ve anomalous threshold can be defined simply as a proportion of the usage for that day.
-If the predicted value falls outside of a given percentage of the true value, a period can be marked as anomalous.
+A na\"{i}ve anomalous threshold can be defined as a proportion of the usage for that day.
+If the reconstructed value deviates by more than some percentage of the observed value, an anomaly is detected.

-This approach is, however, problematic for a number of reasons.
-Perhaps the most critical for our application is that different countries in the dataset may be predicted more or less accurately on average than others.
-As such, countries that are typically predicted poorly by the model, for some reason, will produce a high proportion of anomalous periods.
+This approach is problematic.
+Critically, different countries may be modelled more or less accurately than others.
+As such, countries that are typically modelled poorly would produce a high proportion of anomalous periods.